Ivanka Trump Says She Wants To Create 'Economic Opportunity' In Latin America, Amid Immigration Controversies

 As Vox recently reported, as a matter of immigration policy, the U.S. was separating families who seek asylum in the country.
 Between October 1, 2017 and May 31, 2018, at least 2,700 children have been separated from their parents.
 Upon being separated from their parents, children were typically designated as “unaccompanied alien children,” and sent to government custody.

-One June 20, as the New York Times reported, President Trump officially ended the policy with an executive order, succumbing to political and public pressure.
+On June 20, as the New York Times reported, President Trump officially ended the policy with an executive order, succumbing to political and public pressure.
 Still, the NYT noted, the damage has been done and thousands will remain separated.

 Family separation at the border has been occupying the headlines of national and world media for the past couple of weeks, so Ivanka Trump’s recent Twitter comments come just as the scandal is starting to blow over.
 Ivanka, she wrote, has already taken steps to “create economic opportunity” in Latin America.